MicrosoftDocs/win32/desktop-src/print/-cpsuicallback.md

-﻿---
+---
-Description: 'The \_CPSUICALLBACK function type is used by CPSUI applications (including printer interface DLLs) for defining a callback function intended for use as a CPSUI message handler.' ms.assetid: '7d0f1609-5a24-4d38-9e9e-0c8e2de679a2'
+Description: The \_CPSUICALLBACK function type is used by CPSUI applications (including printer interface DLLs) for defining a callback function intended for use as a CPSUI message handler. ms.assetid: 7d0f1609-5a24-4d38-9e9e-0c8e2de679a2
-title: '\_CPSUICALLBACK callback function'
+title: '\_CPSUICALLBACK callback function' ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # \_CPSUICALLBACK callback function